Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 ### Create a new notes DTO

 You've probably seen the term "DTO" a couple of times now.
 A DTO, or Data Transfer Object, is a class whose only purpose is to hold information and transfer the information between different places.
+They are exactly comparable to the JSON bodies available in the specification.
 Let's go through the process of creating a new Notes DTO.

 If you look in `com.codeforcommunity.dto`, you can see some of the classes that have